 Curious about what Bitcoin is?
 Have you heard about this virtual financial system in the news?
 Do all the technical explanations make your head spin?
 Is this the brave new world of e-commerce?
 Here is a beginner’s guide to how this virtual currency is being used and how everyone can get it.
 Even those of us who have a hard time understanding virtual currency can learn to use this payment system.

 Bitcoin 101: A Complete Guide to Bitcoin

-The basic explanation of Bitcoin, or BTC, is that it is a cryptocurrency or digital currency that uses a long line of encrypted codes to keep it secure.
+The basic explanation of Bitcoin, or BTC, is that it is a white label cryptocurrency exchange or digital currency that uses a long line of encrypted codes to keep it secure.
 Cryptocurrencies have been around since 1980 but they had problems with double spending.
 A flaw in virtual spending, double spending is when a digital unit can be spent more than once.
 It was difficult to know when a unit had been spent.
 Bitcoin solved this problem.

 In 2009 an anonymous person, or group, identified as Satoshi Nakamoto created this new worldwide payment system we now know as Bitcoin.
 This new currency is a decentralized digital asset that can be used liked virtual cash or gold.
 It can be transferred person to person so there is no middleman such as a bank or government.

 Bitcoin works on a blockchain which is a huge public ledger.
 When you buy Bitcoin with PayPal, for example, all verified transactions are documented as blocks.
 A peer to peer computer network is informed when a block enters the system.
 This virtual system prevents stealing and double-spending by making all users aware of every sale.
 It helps to build trust in the blockchain network of users.
 Bitcoins only exist in the blockchain.
 There is no physical evidence of them as with dollars.
 This virtual ledger is a record of all transactions, increasing and decreasing balances as well as addresses.

 Why should someone use Bitcoin?